 From a cosmetic standpoint, the GL2580H is one of the best looking monitors at this price-point with an edge to edge slim bezel design, built-in cable management, and an elegant matte finish.

-There are no integrated speakers in this model, and its connections include a DVI and an HDMI port.
+There are no integrated speakers in this model, and its connections include an HDMI port and is the only one on this list to offer a DVI connection.
 VESA support is possible for attaching to monitor arms or a wall mount.

 For most of you, we think the AOC G2460VQ6 is the best gaming monitor for $150 and the optimal choice out of this list.
 However, everyone's needs and desires are different, and any of these models may be suitable for your gaming needs.